hexojs/site/source/docs/helpers.md

 // ../../css/style.css

 /* Override option
- * you could also enable it to output a relative link,
+ * you could also disable it to output a non-relative link,
- * even when `relative_link` is disabled and vice versa.
+ * even when `relative_link` is enabled and vice versa.
  */
 <%- url_for('/css/style.css', {relative: false}) %>
 // /css/style.css